"Enter the Gungeon" Survival Guide

 - Remember to Focus on Survival

 Enter the Gungeon is not an easy game to beat.
-You have to fight many enemies and difficult bosses.
+You must fight many enemies and difficult bosses.

 This article will teach you tips to survive longer and beat the game more often.
-Use the table of contents to jump to a particular section.
+Use the table of contents to jump to a section you want to read.

 Know Your Enemies

 One of the first steps to taking less damage is knowing what each enemy does.
 It is hard to avoid getting shot If you are not sure what is coming.